munificent/game-programming-patterns/book/double-buffer.markdown

 Double-buffering requires a *swap* step once the state is done being modified.
 That operation must be atomic -- no code can access *either* state while they are being swapped.
-Often, the swap is as quick as assigning a pointer, but if it takes longer than it does to modify the state to begin with, then we haven't helped ourselves at all.
+Often, this is as quick as assigning a pointer, but if it takes longer to swap than it does to modify the state to begin with, then we haven't helped ourselves at all.

 ### We have to have two buffers